-Mr. Goodfield's RSU agreement with the company in respect of the RSUs that were granted to him effective as of April 11, 2019 provides that upon a termination of employment by the company without cause or as a result of his death or disability, in each case that occurs prior to the vesting date of the final tranche of such RSUs, the RSUs that were scheduled to vest on the next scheduled vesting date will immediately become vested.
-Assuming a qualifying termination under such RSU agreement had occurred on December 31, 2019, Mr. Goodfield would have received accelerated vesting of 7,143 RSUs with a value equal to \$26,143 calculated as of December 31, 2019 (based on the closing price per share as of such date).
+Mr. Goodfield's RSU agreement with the company in respect of the RSUs that were granted to him effective as of April 11, 2019 provides that upon a voluntary resignation of employment by Mr., Goodfield that occurs prior to the vesting date of the final tranche of such RSUs, the RSUs that were scheduled to vest on the next scheduled vesting date will be forfeited.
+Mr. Goodfield's RSUs were forfeited pursuant to this RSU Agreement in connection with his resignation effective January 14, 2022.